Bhindi Fry | भिंडी की सब्जी | Okra Fry

 • Always add something acidic in nature to reduce the sliminess, for instance, lemon juice, vinegar, tomato puree, etc.

-Benefits of including Okra or Bhindi in daily diet
+Benefits of including Okra or Bhindi in the daily diet

 I believe eating seasonal, fresh vegetables has some major benefits.
 Okras or Bhindis (also known as Lady’s Finger) are available throughout the summer months of April to September, even till later.